Easy DIY Faux Wood Ceiling Beams: Step By Step Guide

 These faux beams were so simple to install and so budget friendly!
 This step by step guide will show you exactly how we added rustic charm to our basic, drywalled kitchen ceilings!

 Hello friends!
-Finally, the faux beams post so many of you have been waiting for!
+Finally, the DIY faux wood beams tutorial post so many of you have been waiting for!

-A few weeks ago I gave you all a glimpse of the faux wood beams we installed in our kitchen, and I could not believe the number of direct messages I received from followers wanting to know more.
+A few weeks ago I gave you all a glimpse of the end result of the faux wood beams we installed in our kitchen, and I could not believe the number of direct messages I received from followers wanting to know more about the faux ceiling beams.

-Iβll do my best to answer all your questions and share step by step exactly what we did.
+I’ll do my best to answer all your questions about this simple DIY decorative ceiling beams and share step by step exactly what we did.
 Let’s get started!

 This post contains affiliate links.
 To read our full disclosure policy, click here.